Prernamishra29/Calculator-App/README.md

 3-Select an operation (+, -, *, %).
 4-Input another number.
 5-Press the "=" button to calculate the result.
-6-Press the "C" button to clear the input.
+6-Press the "AC" button to clear the input.

 # Dependencies